estate planning Enables You to Protect Your Assets, Minimize Your Taxes, and Benefit the people and causes you care about through Legacy giving.

-Our family has been at Sun Valley Community School for 15 years for a total of 35 academic years.
-Our three children are each very different, and the school has accommodated them superbly to help them reach their fullest potential.
-We love the school and want to see it continue to flourish and improve by including it in our plans.Peggy Baker, Sun Valley Community School Parent and past Board Director
+Our family has been at Sun Valley Community School for 16 years for a total of 36 academic years.
+Our three children are each very different, and the school accommodated them superbly to help them reach their fullest potential.
+We love the school and want to see it continue to flourish and improve by including it in our plans.Peggy Baker, past Sun Valley Community School Parent and Board Director

 Sun Valley Community School is a communal enterprise.
 Our ability to educate current and future generations of Cutthroats rests, in large part, on the philanthropy of our community.
 I am grateful to those who have remembered the school in their legacy planning and helped ensure that Sun Valley Community School will live forever.Ben Pettit, Head of School